kklmn/ArdquariumPi/README.md

 How to run
 ----------

-For a test on any computer, run `python3 ardquariumPi.py`, maybe with `sudo`.
+For a test on any computer, unzip into a suitable location (no `setup.py` is provided because the user will need to modify a few files) and run `python3 ardquariumPi.py`, maybe with `sudo`.
 Access the web interface as `localhost` in your browser.

 For a real run on a Raspberri Pi, unzip into a user-accessible location, e.g.
-`ArdquariumPi` in the `pi` home, and edit `supply.py` and `__secret.py` (set `isTest = False`).
+`ArdquariumPi` in the `pi` home, and edit `supply.py` (where at least set `isTest = False`) and `__secret.py` .
 Edit and upload `arduino/ardquarium/ardquarium.ino` into your arduino board if needed.
 Read files in `autorun` folder and use them.
 Run `sudo python3 ardquariumPi.py`.
 Access the web interface by the LAN address of the Raspberry Pi.